Seagate/cortx/doc/scaleout/3 Node JBOD Setup.rst

    - At least one 1 GbE network port (for the Management network)

-   - SCSI HBA with expernal ports (to connect to JBOD)
+   - SCSI HBA with external ports (to connect to JBOD)

    **Notes**